jessewaweru/EcommerceAnalysis2024/README.md

 *Heatmap of User interactions against spending using K-means clustering*

 ### Insights
-- Users who interated with liking product contributed significantly to the total overall spending, as shown in the heatmap, of the e-commerce store signalling the importance of the store to have a strong digital marketing strategy at the awareness stage of the marketing funnel in order to promote more likes which could lead to more purchaes.
+- The heatmap demonstrates that users who interacted by liking products made significant contributions to total spending.
+This underscores the importance of a robust digital marketing strategy at the awareness stage of the marketing funnel to encourage more likes and, consequently, drive increased purchases

 ### 2.4 Wha would a user Interaction funnel look like for the store?